MARTIAL ARTS IN AUCKLAND: MIXED MARTIAL ARTS, MMA, KICKBOXING, BRAZILIAN JIU JITSU, GRAPPLING & KRAV MAGA

 Regarding the techniques we teach at Krav Fighter, we believe that Krav Maga successfully bridges the gap between the aims of traditional Martial Arts and MMA/Combat Sports; the former were created originally for defence against various threats and the latter aiming to employ the most effective techniques to beat an equally skilled opponent.
 By being authentic and realistic we can achieve a good level of both.
 In addition to technical training and physical conditioning, our students must also employ situational awareness, conflict avoidance, de-escalation and fast and brutal escalation as a last resort.
 Tactics is a very important component of Krav Fighter training as is the practice of mimicking victim behaviour and the understanding of violent criminal behaviour.
 Defending realistic threats and attacks by various weapons is also specific to Krav Maga practiced at Krav Fighter.
 Weapons defence is typically not trained at MMA gyms and most traditional Martial Arts that do train with weapons require years of dedicated training, precision work and skill development to get to the point where they can be successfully used against a non-compliant attacker armed with a bat, knife or a gun.

-As a leading Krav Maga training centre in New Zealand, we are continually evolving and developing techniques taught to ensure they work in real life.
-Instructors are constantly training and revising the existing syllabus and how they address the current and future trends in violence.
-A prime example is recognition that a key component to expediting the path to effective self defence skills meant developing a good foundation of striking and grappling, therefore we introduced Combat Striking and Combat Grappling classes to enable members to focus on those key areas.
-Another is where we retired techniques taught in “traditional” Krav Maga that rarely work against motivated attackers and replaced them with techniques that enable us to minimise damage and increase the chances for survival, invented by the most respected Krav Maga expert in the world, Prof. Itay Gil.
+As a leading Krav Maga training centre in New Zealand, we are continually evolving and developing techniques taught to ensure they are applicable to real life situations.
+Our instructors are actively training and constantly revising the details of the Krav Fighter training programme and how it addresses the current and future trends in violence.
+In recognition that the key component to advancing the path to effective self defence skills is developing a good foundation of striking and grappling, we are the only Krav Maga club in New Zealand providing Combat Striking and Combat Grappling classes in addition to Krav Maga, thus enabling our members to focus on those key areas.
+We have retired techniques taught in “traditional” Krav Maga that rarely work against motivated attackers and replaced them with techniques and principles that enable us to minimise harm and increase the chances for survival, invented by the most respected Krav Maga expert in the world, Dr Itay Gil.

-In summary, we respect the Krav Maga’s Martial Arts roots while recognising a specific set of skills that our Krav Maga brings to the table, that are not common in Martial Arts and Combat Sports.
-We will be the first to admit that there are things found training in Martial Arts and MMA we do not offer.
-We do not aim to drill techniques and applications that are performance worthy or physically impressive.
-There is something amazing watching a high-risk takedown, strike or submission that is expertly done, but we do not aim to train you for competitions or a professional career in Combat Sports because this is not what we do.
-What we do offer however is developing your ability to think and react tactically on the fly, to overcome the pressure of a surprise attack or threat, and training you to move and fight in a way that is clinical, efficient and ferocious with the most important goal in mind: saving your life or that of your loved ones.
+In summary, we are not shying away from Krav Maga’s Martial Arts and Combat Sports roots, and we recognise the specific set of skills that our Krav Maga brings to the table, that are not common in Martial Arts and Combat Sports.
+We do not aim to train you for competitions or a professional career in Combat Sports because this is not what we do.
+What we offer is developing your ability to think and react tactically on the fly, to overcome the pressure of a surprise attack or threat, and training you to move and fight in a way that is clinical, efficient and ferocious with the most important goal in mind: saving your life or that of your loved ones.
+If you are exploring martial arts training options in Auckland to learn how to defend yourself, improve your fitness, build confidence and mental strength, rather than looking to compete in mixed martial arts or combat sports fighting, then give Krav Maga at Krav Fighter a go, book a trial class and experience first hand how we can make your training goals a reality.